minduca/gonzague-bot/README.md

 The bot can run on any platform, but Raspberry PI dependent features will be disabled if a different hardware is used.

-To debug the bot running remote on the Raspberry PI, configure [Tunneling (ngrok)](https://github.com/Microsoft/BotFramework-Emulator/wiki/Tunneling-(ngrok)).
+To debug the bot running on the Raspberry PI from a remote machine, configure [Tunneling (ngrok)](https://github.com/Microsoft/BotFramework-Emulator/wiki/Tunneling-(ngrok)).

 ### Running on a Raspberry PI